amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 title:  Code Writing Code
 date:   2019-03-02
 categories: programming
-excerpt: "Long time ago, in the midst of spending a few happy years writing C++
-    code, I had a project in plain C. It felt awkward after C++, but ended up being somewhat tolerable, until I needed a couple of hash tables for objects of different types.
-In my mind, it was a simple, innocent thing to ask, but this is where my foray back to the C land hit a brick wall."
+excerpt: "A long time ago, in the midst of spending a few happy years writing C++ code, I happened to work on a project in plain C. It felt awkward after C++, but ended up being somewhat tolerable, until I needed a couple of hash tables for objects of different types.
+In my mind, it was a simple, innocent request, but this is where my foray back to the C land hit a brick wall."
 ---

 <!--![](https://upload.wikimedia.org/wikipedia/commons/2/29/Gunung_Rinjani_from_Gili_Air_1.jpg)-->